withastro/astro/GOVERNANCE.md

 - Invitation to some private channels on Discord, at the discretion of the project Steward.
 - Invitation to the `staff` team on GitHub.

 Staff membership does not grant any additional abilities when it comes to voting and project governance.
-However, a Staff member is still eligible for other roles in the community and may still still vote as defined by their other roles.
+A Staff member is still eligible for other roles in the community and may still vote as defined by their other roles.
 For example, a Staff member who is also a part of `@core` will be able to vote as any other `@core` member would.

-#### Nomination

-There is no nomination process for this role.
-The project steward is responsible for granting and revoking the `@staff` role.
-This usually coincides with someone joining or departing from [The Astro Technology Company](https://astro.build/blog/the-astro-technology-company/).

 ### Alumni